tranthuyquynh122-cyber/Sales-Performance-Dashboard/README.md

 ## 🚀Recommendations

-###  Prioritize Expansion into High-Growth Markets
+### 🔴 Prioritize Expansion into High-Growth Markets

+Based on the analysis, **Canada should be prioritized as the primary expansion market**, supported by selective expansion in Africa.

-The business should focus expansion efforts on **high-growth, underpenetrated markets rather than already saturated regions.**
+The business should focus expansion efforts on high-growth, underpenetrated markets rather than already saturated regions.

 - **Primary Expansion Market — Canada**
-  Canada demonstrates strong growth potential with relatively low market saturation.
-  This makes it the most suitable market for scalable and relatively low-risk expansion.
+  Canada represents the most scalable growth opportunity, where expansion can drive both revenue growth and sustainable profitability.

 - **Selective Expansion — Africa**
   Africa shows promising growth but also carries higher operational and profitability risks.
-  Expansion should be gradual, with close monitoring of margin performance and operational efficiency.
+  Expansion should be gradual, with strict monitoring of margin performance and operational efficiency.

 - **No Expansion Focus — APAC & EU**
-  These markets are already mature, contributing a large share of total revenue.
+  These markets are already mature and contribute a large share of total revenue.
-  The strategic focus should be on **optimizing profitability and operational efficiency rather than further expansion.**
+  The strategic focus should shift toward **optimizing profitability and efficiency rather than further expansion.**

-### 📌 Strategic Direction

-Overall, the business should shift from **scale-driven growth in mature markets** to **profit-driven expansion in high-growth markets**, while maintaining strict control over margin performance and operational risk.
 📎 *This project demonstrates how an executive-focused analytics dashboard can support data-driven market expansion and product portfolio optimization decisions.*